 From investors to activists, our constituents have been clamoring for a tool that operationalizes the Transform Finance approach to inform investment decisions.
-In light of this, we have developed a new methodology and audit tool in order to help investors assess how their investments map onto an impact thesis, what negative impacts exist, and whether impact is being left on the table.
+In light of this, we have developed a new methodology and a due diligence and audit tool in order to help investors assess how their investments map onto an impact thesis, what negative impacts exist, and whether impact is being left on the table.

-The Transform Finance Scorecard is unique in three critical ways:
+The Transform Finance Methodology is unique in three critical ways:

-The Scorecard factors the degree by which the investment itself has made impact both specifically and at the field level, and favors inv estments that actively aim to move from good to better rather than investing in best-in-class only.
+The Methodology factors the degree by which the investment itself has made impact both specifically and at the field level, and favors investments that actively aim to move from good to better rather than investing in best-in-class only.

 Our metrics are distributed across four broader meta-categories: